About this course:

 Lab tests should include fasting blood levels of GH, IGF-1, and blood glucose (BG).
 The serum IGF-1 may be 3 to 10 times the expected normal value.
 A radioimmunoassay of GH should be done in the morning after fasting overnight (reference range < 5 ng/mL or µg/L).
 The definitive test for acromegaly is the GH suppression test.
 After the fasting baseline GH and BG levels are drawn, the patient drinks a 75-g glucose solution.
 The solution must be consumed within 5 minutes to ensure the accuracy of the test but should not be ingested too quickly due to the risk of nausea.
 The patient’s GH and BG should be rechecked about 90 minutes after the patient finishes the glucose solution and may be taken every 30 or 60 minutes during this timeframe.
 Each sample should go to the lab immediately for processing.
 The GH in healthy patients will typically be reduced below 1-2 ng/mL or µg/L, and those with acromegaly/gigantism often have a substantially higher serum GH level, although the exact cutoff for the diagnosis is somewhat controversial and may vary.
 Imaging may include a CT scan, MRI, or X-rays of the skull or other bones to assess for cortical thickening, enlarged frontal sinuses and sella turcica (with possible erosion), or osteoporosis.
 Brain imaging should also assess for a pituitary or hypothalamus tumor.
 Imaging studies of the hands may indicate tufting of the terminal phalanges and soft tissue thickening.
 The provider should consider additional screening for potential complications, including testing for DM, cardiovascular disease, or gastrointestinal malignancy (Chapman, 2019; Mayo Clinic, 2019).

 Treatment involves lowering the production of GH and alleviating the negative effects of the tumor on surrounding structures (Mayo Clinic, 2019).
 Surgery may be indicated to remove the tumor; this may normalize GH production.
 Transsphenoidal resection is most common.
-If the tumor is in a location that precludes surgical removal, then radiation or other treatments may be indicated (Chapman, 2019).
+If the tumor is in a

 Radiation may be recommended if part of the tumor remains after surgery or in cases of inoperable tumors.
 Radiation will destroy lingering tumor cells and help reduce GH levels.
 The following types of radiation may be used as therapy for acromegaly: